Series on Book of Jonah #1

 2. Sure enough God knows exactly where Jonah is ... and sends him a message via the air and water!
 THINGS GET REAL STORMY when we run from God!

 3. While Jonah lay sound asleep in the belly of the boat caring nothing for the Gentiles he was riding with, they are battling the storm, trying to save not only their own lives, BUT HIS!
-They cared more for him they he was showing toward them!
+They cared more for him than he was showing toward them!

 a.
 Why the bottom of the boat ... because when you run from God you like to hide!